 These options are not available with the slides class:

-The slides class offers the option clock
+The slides class offers the option clock for printing the time

 at the bottom of each note.